gjtorikian/selma/README.md

 # "<!DOCTYPE html>" when sanitizing a document.
 allow_doctype: false,

+# HTML elements to allow.
+By default, no elements are allowed (which means
+# that all HTML will be stripped).
+elements: ["a", "b", "img", ],

 # HTML attributes to allow in specific elements.
 The key is the name of the element,
 # and the value is an array of allowed attributes.
 By default, no attributes
 # are allowed.